joinmarket-webui/jamdocs/docs/philosophy/01-free-software.md

 Most software and software products force the user into a master-slave relationship, as do most monetary systems and financial products.
-Bitcoin is freedom money because the software that makes Bitcoin possible is free software— free as in freedom.
+Bitcoin is freedom money because the software that makes Bitcoin possible is free software—free as in freedom.
 There are no masters, only peers.

 [:octicons-arrow-right-24: Bitcoin][bitcoin]